FEUP-ESOF-2020-21/open-cx-t3g1-coffeepaste-software/Development-Report.md

 After logging in, and signing up to the meeting, a selection of questions are arranged that best describe the meeting at hand.
 After the speed networking session, the user can evaluate the matches and request the information of people that he has interest to contact in the future.

-In these times when almost one-third of the world population is staying at home, how are you devoloping your network?
+In these times when almost one-third of the world population is staying at home, how are you developing your network?

 ---
 ## Requirements